-- Consult with a trusted veterinarian experienced in prescribing CBD for cats in treating symptoms in cats’ various and severe medical conditions.
+- Consult with a trusted veterinarian experienced in CBD use for cats before using CBD to treat a cat’s medical condition or its symptoms.

 The Appropriate CBD Dosage for Cats

-A 2019 study reported by Kelly A. Deabold, et al. examined the pharmacokinetics (pharmacology concerned with the movement of drugs in the body) of single- and long-term CBD dosing for cats(24).
+A 2019 study reported by Kelly A. Deabold, et al. examined the pharmacokinetics (pharmacology concerned with the movement of drugs in the body) of single- and long-term CBD dosing for cats(21).

-The study examined the effects on serum chemistry or complete blood counts (CBC)(25).
+The study examined the effects on serum chemistry or complete blood counts (CBC).

-The 12-week serum chemistry and complete blood counts testing showed that cats have much lower oral absorption kinetics (rapid elimination) than dogs(26).
+The 12-week serum chemistry and complete blood counts testing showed that cats have much lower oral absorption kinetics (rapid elimination) than dogs.

 Even with no universal regulation on CBD dosing, some CBD manufacturers give helpful dosage recommendations.